 Can clients get reimbursed for my services?

 The fees I charge for counselling sessions are offered at competitive rates, I reserve a limited number of sliding-scale or reduced fee counselling spots for clients in need.
 Fees for counselling and psychotherapy are are decided at your first visit after discussing the issues being addressed and expected timeframes.
-Fees for other services (mediation services) are based on an hourly rate of $160.
+Fees for other services are based on an hourly rate of $160-200 per hour depending on the service provided.

 There are several insurance companies in Canada.
 Some insurance companies do cover counselling services but coverage is not consistent.
 Coverage is possible under the following insurance companies: Pacific Blue Cross, Equitable Life, Greenshield, and SunLife.
 Coverage is not automatic and it is up to each individual client to contact their insurance company to determine what services are covered.
 (Source CCPA 2018)